-As a result of the effort and care that normally goes into the compilation of these documents, including lawyers grilling the board on the veracity of every single claim, investors have generally assumed they can can be relied upon as dependable guides when deciding whether or not to subscribe to new issues.
+As a result of the effort and care that normally goes into the compilation of these documents, including lawyers grilling the board on the veracity of every claim, investors generally assume they can can be relied upon as dependable guides when deciding whether or not to subscribe to new issues.

-Both the banks used ‘Magic Circle’ law firms as advisers (Linklaters in the case of RBS and Allen & Overy in the case of HBOS) when putting together these working capital statements, and City practice is to ensure the statements are 100% reliable by “stress-testing” under a range of scenarios including one sometimes described as financial ‘Armageddon’.
+Both the banks used ‘Magic Circle’ law firms as advisers (Linklaters in the case of RBS and Allen & Overy in the case of HBOS) when putting together these working capital statements, and City practice is to ensure the statements are 100% reliable by “stress-testing” under a range of scenarios including one sometimes known as financial “Armageddon”.

 RBS published its rights issue prospectus on April 30th, 2008, raising £12bn from investors on June 9th.
-Yet by October 6th (less than five and a half months later), the bank was in need of a further £20bn capital injection from the government.
+Yet by October 6th (four months later), the bank was in need of a further £20bn capital injection from the government.
 Sir John Gieve, deputy governor of the Bank of England, has indicated that by October 10th, even though shareholders had pumped in £12bn in June 2008, RBS was bankrupt.

-In HBOS’s case, the £4bn rights issue was announced on April 29th and the prospectus was published on June 19th.
-The process had flopped by July 21st — though underwriters Morgan Stanley and Dresdner Kleinwort were still obliged to stump up the cash after investors ran for the hills.
-They were right to steer clear.
+In HBOS’s case, the £4bn rights issue was announced on April 29th and the prospectus published on June 19th.
+The process had flopped by July 21st — leaving underwriters Morgan Stanley and Dresdner Kleinwort obliged to stump up the cash after genuine investors ran for the hills.
+The investors were right to steer clear.
 By September 18th (less than three months later and despite the underwriters having injected £4bn of capital after the rights issue flopped) HBOS was bust and needed a government-brokered rescue takeover by Lloyds TSB.
 Less than four weeks later, it required an £11.5bn capital injection from the government.

 So what should one to make of the directors’ assurances in their prospectuses that the banks would have sufficient working capital to see themselves through the next 12 months (conditional on the rights issue cash materialising)?
 As one of my lawyer friends puts it, they are on a bit of a sticky wicket here, as both their working capital statements have been “unequivocally disproved by the banks’ own subsequent actions.”